provenstyle/tictactoe/README.md

     #each pair will play 2 games of tic tac toe as in Challenge #1 with the following modifications

-    1. Checkout the tournament branch
+    1. Checkout the tournament1 branch
     2. Create a seperate branch for each game.
     3. Play your game on _gameTemplate.txt
-    4. Add your results to the _tournamanetResults.txt file on the tournament branch and push your changes
+    4. Add your results to the _tournamanetResults.txt file on the tournament1 branch and push your changes
         1. The winners adds their name to the winner list
-        2. The looser adds their name to the looser list
+        2. The loser adds their name to the loser list
         3. If the cat wins add your team name to the cat list

-        git checkout tournament1
-        git add _tournamanetResults.txt
-        git push

     5. Start your next game.